Many credit cards let you add an authorized user to your account.

-Premium American Express cards are known for high-value welcome bonuses.
+American Express cards are known for high-value welcome bonuses.
 Many of these offers can be increased by adding a supplementary cardholder, which is clearly displayed at the time of application when it’s available.

 Amex also has a peculiar structure where you can add additional cards that aren’t the same product as the primary card.
 This would be useful if you want someone else to have access to a premium account’s spending power, but without paying the high fees for premium perks on the secondary card.

 For instance, you can add a supplementary Gold card to a Platinum account.
-The card earns at Platinum rates but only provides Gold perks – so no Priority Pass, but a much lower annual fee.
+The card earns at Platinum rates but only provides Gold perks – so no unlimited lounge access, but a much lower annual fee.

 You’ll earn 5,000 Membership Rewards points for each additional Platinum card, or 2,500 points for each additional Gold card on a Platinum account.
 At $50 per secondary Gold card, you can effectively buy MR points at 2 cents per point, even if you have no need for an authorized user.